MK-SSL-Lab/mk-unified-ssl-toolbox/README.md

 #### GraphCL

-GraphCL brings contrastive learning to the world of graphs.
-It perturbs the structure of input graphs via augmentations like node dropping or edge masking, and learns to align their embeddings.
-It's especially powerful on chemical compounds and biological datasets.
+GraphCL applies contrastive learning to graph-structured data.
+It creates multiple augmented versions of the same graph through techniques such as edge perturbation, node dropping, and attribute masking, and then aligns their embeddings.
+By doing so, it captures structural invariances that are central to understanding graphs.
+This makes it valuable for applications such as molecular property prediction, biological network analysis, and social network embeddings.

 ---

 ### 🔀 Cross-Modal Methods

+Cross-modal SSL allows models to bridge domains like text, audio, and images, which is crucial for multimodal AI systems.

 #### CLAP

-CLAP trains on speech-text pairs and learns a joint embedding space where semantically related audio and text are close together.
-Useful for cross-modal retrieval or emotion detection.
+CLAP learns joint embeddings for paired audio and text data.
+It aligns sound with natural language, enabling models to perform cross-modal retrieval and semantic classification.
+This makes it possible to, for instance, search for sound effects by typing text queries, or build systems that understand both speech and textual descriptions.

 #### AudioCLIP

-This method generates audio samples from textual templates using Gemini-TTS and aligns them with CLIP-encoded image features.
-The result?
-A robust tri-modal alignment between text, image, and audio.
+AudioCLIP extends the CLIP architecture into the audio domain, aligning text, audio, and image together.
+This tri-modal alignment creates a rich shared embedding space that can be applied to multimedia search, generative AI, and multimodal classification tasks.
+It essentially gives models the ability to understand and connect three different modalities at once.

 #### Wav2CLIP

-Wav2CLIP maps raw audio into the CLIP embedding space.
-It uses frozen CLIP encoders and a learnable audio encoder to achieve surprisingly strong cross-modal alignment.
+Wav2CLIP simplifies the cross-modal problem by directly mapping raw audio into the pretrained CLIP embedding space.
+With frozen CLIP encoders guiding the training, it leverages the vast visual-text knowledge already baked into CLIP and transfers it to audio.
+This opens doors to creative tasks like audio-to-image retrieval and multimodal creative applications.

 ---